Bowman Gray driver Danny Bohn uses his platform in fight with Lyme disease

 Bohn, who won the season-opening Hayes Jewelers 200, won’t race this weekend at Bowman Gray Stadium because he has another race scheduled on Friday night.

-And it’s an important truck race at Darlington because he’s bringing awareness to Lyme disease in May.
-Bohn, who works for Evernham Racing when he’s not at Bowman Gray Stadium or racing in the NASCAR Truck Series, lives in Mooresville.
+And it’s an important NASCAR Truck Series race at Darlington (7:30 p.m., FS1) because he’s bringing awareness to Lyme disease in May.
+Bohn, who works for Evernham Racing when he’s not at Bowman Gray Stadium or racing in the Truck Series, lives in Mooresville.

 “This is special and it’s something I can relate to because while I have dealt with my symptoms on and off since I was 3 years old, a lot of other people have much more of a challenge than I do,” Bohn said.
 “We just want to bring awareness with our car and our website TicksSuck.org."